gdiegel/writing-public/neo_problem_spring.md

 Neo-problem offers different ways of generating error responses on the server side: Returning a JAX-RS response, using the `net.oneandone.neo.problem.AbstractExceptionToProblemMapper` to map any exception to a problem response and throwing generic `net.oneandone.neo.problem.ProblemException`.
 Because we are using spring-web components to configure our service in this example, we can't use JAX-RS `javax.ws.rs.core.Response` objects or the `AbstractExceptionToProblemMapper` provided by neo-problem.
 Instead, we will use the approach of throwing `ProblemException`s which are specific to our domain.

-Independent of the mechanism you probably want to create your own `net.oneandone.neo.problem.ProblemType` enum as outlined in the neo-problem [usage guide][5]:
+Independent of the mechanism you probably want to create your own `net.oneandone.neo.problem.ProblemType` enum as outlined in the neo-problem usage guide:

 ```java
 public enum MyProblemType implements ProblemType {